 Krymchak is a Turkic language spoken by about 100 Jews of Turkish origin on the Crimean Peninsula in Ukraine.
 Krymchak belongs to the Kypchak group of Turkic languages and developed from Crimean Tatar and is sometimes referred to as Judeo-Crimean Tatar.
 It contains numerous loan-words from Hebrew loan-words.

-Krymchak was written with the Hebrew alphabet before the Soviet era, then in the 1920s and 1930s it was written with a version of the Latin alphabet known as the Uniform Turkic Alphabet.
+Krymchak was written with the Hebrew alphabet before the Soviet era, then in the 1920s and 1930s it was written with a version of the Latin alphabet known as the Common Turkic Alphabet.
 Since then it has been written with the Cyrillic alphabet.